Skip to main content

 Health Screenings

-LUSD screens students for hearing in kindergarten and grades 2, 5, 8, and 10.
-Parents are notified if their child fails the vision screening test.
-Hearing screenings may be waived upon presentation of an appropriate certificate from a physician or optometrist.
+LUSD screens students for hearing in T-K, K, 2,5,8, and 11.
+Parents are notified if their child fails the hearing screening test.
+Hearing screenings may be waived upon presentation of an appropriate certificate from a physician or audiologist.

-LUSD screens students for vision, including tests for visual acuity, in kindergarten and grades 1, 2, 5, and 8.
+LUSD screens students for vision, including tests for visual acuity, in T-K, K,2,5,8 and 11.
 Students are screened upon first enrollment and at least every third year thereafter.
 Parents are notified if their child fails the vision screening test.
 Visual screenings may be waived upon presentation of an appropriate certificate from a physician or optometrist.

 LUSD screens all male students in first grade for color vision.
 Color vision deficiency, also called Color Blindness affects 8% of boys and 0.5% of girls, or about 1 out of 25 children.
 The affected child sees colors differently than most of his or her classmates.
 Screenings alert parents and teachers that there may be a color perception issue and a follow-up evaluation from an eye care professional.

-• A licensed health care provider who must be licensed in California must provide written directions and authorization for the medication prescribed on a District Medication Authorization form.
+1. A California-licensed health care provider must complete and sign a District Medication Authorization form.
 A separate form is required for each medication.

-Medication administration for field trips and all school-related activities requires a written statement from the student's authorized health care provider and a written statement from the parent/guardian.
-More information is available at schools.
+A note on field trips and school activities: Medication administered during field trips or other school-related activities requires a written statement from the student's authorized health care provider and a separate written statement from the parent or guardian.
+Contact your school's health office for details.